Sales Follow-Up Automation: AI vs Human Outreach

 What AI should do:

-- Structure the follow-up with the right format (subject line, opener, recap, next steps, CTA)
+- Structure the follow-up: subject line, opener, recap, next steps, CTA.

-- Generate a 2-3 email sequence for follow-up if no reply
+- Generate a 2-3 email sequence for if there's no reply.
+No more chasing down prospects by hand.

-- Review for accuracy — did the AI catch what actually mattered to this prospect?
+- Review for accuracy.
+Did the draft nail what actually mattered to this prospect?

-- Add the one observation only you would make: "When you mentioned the Q3 board review, I noticed you paused — I want to make sure our timeline actually works for that"
+"When you mentioned the Q3 board review, [First Name], I wanted to double-check our timeline actually works for that."

-That review takes 2-3 minutes, not 30.
-That's the actual sales follow-up automation benefit — compressing the task from 30 minutes to 3, without removing the human judgment that makes the email land.
+That review takes 2-3 minutes.
+Not 30.
+That's the actual automation benefit.
+Compress the task from 30 minutes to 3, without gutting the human judgment that makes an email land.

-A recruiter after a candidate screen faces the same problem in reverse — they need to follow up with the candidate, update the hiring manager, and potentially loop in a third stakeholder.
-Three different emails, one conversation.
+A recruiter after a candidate screen?
+Same problem.
+Follow up with the candidate.
+Update the hiring manager.
+Loop in a third stakeholder.
+Three different emails from one conversation.
 Draft automation handles the volume.
 The recruiter adds the nuance each person needs to hear.

 Speed